 The name Trafikistan is Swedish, meaning traffic in the city.
 My articles are mainly about how the city works for cyclists, how different road users behave and cooperate, how good and bad design affects behavior, and about laws and our relation to them.

 All articles are written in Swedish, but below I have started to create an index with very brief descriptions in English for some articles.
 If I get requests, I may try to translate some articles and make the translations available through their english titles on this page.
+A couple of articles have already been translated.
 You are also welcome to point out things that can make my English translations better.
 No reader is helped by wrong terms or bad text flow.

 You can reach me either in the comment fields, or else …